se-edu/se-book/architecture/architecturalStyles/eventDriven/what/text.md

 <tip-box>

-:package: When the ‘button clicked’ event occurs in a GUI, that event can be transmitted to components that are interested in reacting to that event.
+{{ icon_example }} When the ‘button clicked’ event occurs in a GUI, that event can be transmitted to components that are interested in reacting to that event.
 Similarly, events detected at a Printer port can be transmitted to components related to operating the Printer.
 The same event can be sent to multiple consumers too.

 <img src="{{baseUrl}}/architecture/architecturalStyles/eventDriven/what/images/eventDrivenExamples.png" height="150" />